SondaSengupta/Code-Concepts/SOLID.md

 3. Composition/Strategy Pattern -find the abstraction, creating an interface, extracting out the logic into separate classes in which each represents a particular node in the decision tree.
 More info: http://stackoverflow.com/questions/91932/how-does-the-strategy-pattern-work

 ### Negatives of OCP
--Adds complexity to the design so not suitable for simple things -It's best to not try OCP at first, but if you see yourself changing the class more than once, then refactor to achieve OCP -No design can be closed against all changes in code.
+- Adds complexity to the design so not suitable for simple things
+- It's best to not try OCP at first, but if you see yourself changing the class more than once, then refactor to achieve OCP
+- No design can be closed against all changes in code.

 ### Related Fundamentals
--Single Responsibility Pattern
+- Single Responsibility Pattern
--Strategy Pattern
+- Strategy Pattern
--Template Method Pattern
+- Template Method Pattern
--Recommended Reading: Agile Practices by Robert C. Martin
+- Recommended Reading: Agile Practices by Robert C. Martin

 ## The Liskov Substitution Principle
 **definition:** child classes should be able to be subsituted for their base classes.
 Child classes must not remove base class behavior or violate base class invariants.
--A lot of people use the is-a to describe the relationship between child and base classes.
+- A lot of people use the is-a to describe the relationship between child and base classes.
 With LSP, consider using "is-substitutable-for" as a relationship.
 For example, a hound is-a base class dog, but a hound is-subsitutable-for dog, meaning it can work for any places that require a dog?
 Derived classes must not violate any constraints defined (or assumed by clients) on their base classes.
--Polymorphism also states that a derived class may be treated as objects of a base class in places such as method parameters, collections, or arrays.
+- Polymorphism also states that a derived class may be treated as objects of a base class in places such as method parameters, collections, or arrays.

 clients - other classes that make use of your class

 ### LSP Violation Code Smells
--If you are calling on base properties to perform an action.
+- If you are calling on base properties to perform an action.
 It's better to have the base class just call a method that uses it's own properties.
--if you doing a lot of if then checks that use passed in properties.
+- if you doing a lot of if then checks that use passed in properties.
--"Tell Don't Ask" = don't interogate an object for their internal, rather you should just tell the object to perform an action.
+- "Tell Don't Ask" = don't interogate an object for their internal, rather you should just tell the object to perform an action.
--If you have a child type that inherits from the base class or interface, but does not actually fully implement that interface.
+- If you have a child type that inherits from the base class or interface, but does not actually fully implement that interface.

 ``` C#